philbogle/listify/README.md

     *   [Firebase Storage](https://firebase.google.com/docs/storage) is used to store the scanned images.
 *   **Development Environment:** This application was primarily developed with AI assistance from Firebase Studio's App Prototyper.

-The application allows users to create lists manually, by scanning images, or by importing text.
+The application allows users to create lists manually, by scanning images, or by importing/dictating text.
 When an image is scanned, it's sent to a Genkit AI flow that uses Gemini to interpret the image content.
-When text is imported, it's processed by a similar Genkit flow.
+When text is imported/dictated, it's processed by a similar Genkit flow.
 These flows attempt to identify a list title and individual items.
 These are then used to create a new list or append to an existing one.
 Similarly, the autogenerate feature uses a Genkit flow to call Gemini with the list's context to suggest new items.
 All list data is persisted in Firestore per user.